MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-deployment-plan.md

 ---
 title: Plan a Microsoft Entra application proxy Deployment
-description: An end-to-end guide for planning the deployment of Application proxy within your organization
+description: An end-to-end guide for planning the deployment of application proxy within your organization

 author: kenwith
 manager: amycolannino